Omar Little: Origins

 David Simon has said that Omar is based on Shorty Boyd, Donnie Andrews, Ferdinand Harvin, Billy Outlaw, and Anthony Hollie, Baltimore stickup men who robbed drug dealers in the 1980s through early 2000s.
 Donnie Andrews later reformed, got married and helped troubled youths.
 In season 4 of The Wire, Andrews plays one of the two men Butchie sends to help Omar in prison, in the episodes "Margin of Error" and "Unto Others", and Omar later meets with him at Blind Butchie's in "That's Got His Own" while planning the big drug robbery.
 Andrews died at age 58 in New York City on December 13, 2012, after suffering an aortic dissection.

 Omar admits to an interest in Greek mythology in the season 2 episode "All Prologue".
-Omar's nascent love of Greek mythology has some truth in real life; according to a passage in David Simon and Ed Burns' non-fiction book, The Corner: A Year in the Life of an Inner-City Neighborhood, children in Baltimore schools pay little attention to most classes or stories (as seen in season 4 of The Wire), but are often interested by and appreciative of Greek mythology.
+Omar's nascent love of Greek mythology has some truth in real life; according to a passage in David Simon and Ed Burns' non-fiction book, The Corner: A Year in the Life of an Inner-City Neighborhood, children in Baltimore schools pay little attention to most classes or stories (as seen in season 4 of The Wire), but are often interested in and appreciative of Greek mythology.

 An earlier version of the Omar Little character appears in a season 3 episode of NYPD Blue, entitled "Hollie and the Blowfish".
 The episode, written by future-Wire creator David Simon, featured a character named Ferdinand Hollie who, like Omar, was a stickup artist who made his living boldly and brazenly robbing (often-powerful) drug-dealers, but still lived his life by a code of honor, and was willing to cooperate with the police.
 However, unlike Omar, Hollie's thefts were largely in support of his own drug addiction, and he is infected by HIV.

 No mention is made of Hollie's sexual orientation, but a reference is made of a deceased running partner who has died of AIDS.
 Hollie is killed by the end of the episode, and like Omar, is mourned by police who alternately worked with him and pursued him.
 Detective Bobby Simone, at the end of the episode, beat up the detective who leaked the information that got Hollie killed.

 Hollie shares his first name with Ferdinand Harvin and his last name with Anthony Hollie, two real-life Baltimore stickup men whom Simon has cited as inspirational sources for Omar Little.